briansunter/graph/site/content/pages/travels with charley.md

 ## Characters

-**John Steinbeck**: The famous author and author of this book, before he won the pulitzer prize.
+**John Steinbeck**: This book's famous author before he won the Pulitzer prize.
 He doesn't talk about himself much in the book, so we get a sense of who he is by what he does.
-You can tell he thinks of himself as a manly man, who critiques the idea that men should take life easier and soften up.
-He's mostly an objective observer and interviewer to people he meets in the book, but at times he can't help but give his opinion.
+You can tell he thinks of himself as a manly man who critiques the idea that men should take life easier and soften up.
+He's mostly an objective observer and interviewer of people he meets in the book, but he sometimes can't help but give his opinion.

 ![image.png](/assets/image_1660803679444_0.png)

-**Charley**: John Steinbeck's faithful standard poodle, who accompanies him on his journey around America.
+**Charley**: John Steinbeck's faithful standard poodle accompanies him on his journey around America.

 > I took one companion on my journey—an old French gentleman poodle known as Charley.
 Actually his name is Charles le Chien.
 He was born in Bercy on the outskirts of Paris and trained in France, and while he knows a little poodle-English, he responds quickly only to commands in French.
 Otherwise he has to translate, and that slows him down.
 He is a very big poodle, of a color called _bleu,_ and he is blue when he is clean.
 Charley is a born diplomat.
 He prefers negotiation to fighting, and properly so, since he is very bad at fighting.
 Only once in his ten years has he been in trouble—when he met a dog who refused to negotiate.
 Charley lost a piece of his right ear that time.
 But he is a good watch dog—has a roar like a lion, designed to conceal from night-wandering strangers the fact that he couldn’t bite his way out of a _cornet de pa-pier._ He is a good friend and traveling companion, and would rather travel about than anything he can imagine.
 If he occurs at length in this account, it is because he contributed much to the trip.
 A dog, particularly an exotic like Charley, is a bond between strangers.
 Many conversations en route began with “What degree of a dog is that?”